grannycart/subworld-shortstory1/second-version_rev2.md

 [//]: # (----- EDITED TO HERE -----)

 The *Prospect* was still turning, apparently coming all the way around to something like a reverse course.
 With the signal constantly rotating around and the ship on the surface floating in a warmer layer of water far above the much colder layer the *Prospect* now moved through, it was getting difficult to keep the microphones tracking on the signal of the idling diesel engines.
-Cassandra gripped the steel of the directional control wheel --- still propping herself against the angle of the boat, which was starting to ease back towards level --- and turned it past the contact till the sound of it faded to almost nothing, and then back while watching the signal strength dials for the highest mark the needles could reach.
+Cassandra gripped the steel of the directional control wheel --- still propping herself against the angle of the boat, which was starting to ease back towards level --- and turned it past the contact until the sound of it faded to almost nothing, and then back while watching the signal strength dials for the highest mark the needles could reach.
 The sound of distant churning cylinders swelled softly in her headset.
 Until the *Prospect* completed its turn, she would have to continually repeat this process to keep the signal in her ears.

-When the signal did stop moving through her headset, Cassandra understood the *Prospect* had used up its reserve of forward momentum and now sat unmoving in the water.
+When the signal did stop moving through her headset, Cassandra understood the *Prospect* had used up its reserve of forward momentum and now sat motionless in the water.
 She did a full circle with the microphones to make sure she would not be surprised by anything unexpected.
 As the mics turned passed the bow of the boat she could hear water very softly gurgling.
 That would be Hemi pushing the excess water in the forward dive tanks overboard --- from the soft hiss she guessed he was using only a small amount of pressure from the air system as he tried to stop the boat from sinking while transmitting as little noise as possible.
 Cassandra hoped he got the *Prospect* neutrally buoyant quickly --- by her estimate they must have already sank deep enough to be near the maximum operating depth of the boat.
 She was never comfortable when Captain Percy pushed the submarine to its limits.
-She did not have the faith in the qualities of the aging machines that Captain Percy and Hemi did.
+She did not have the faith in the qualities of the aging machine that Captain Percy and Hemi did.

 Another rising pulse of energy escaped from the far-off sounding signal as the ship above let loose another ping.
 This time Cassandra left her headphones on, and closed her eyes as she listened to the chirp splatter against the cold-layer boundary above.
 The thermocline was bouncing the vast majority of the sound energy back upwards in random directions.
 But enough of the ping's energy had permeated the thermocline to reach the *Prospect*, and Cassandra could still hear it through the hull without the aid of the sonar.
-It had the quality of someone lightly tapping a tuning fork in the next room.
+It sounded much like someone lightly tapping a tuning fork in the next room.
 She opened her eyes and the ranging equipment showed a confused set of readings to her.

 [//]: # (For a split second there was a blurry splash of reverberating noise and Cassandras receiving equipment made it sound in her ears like the ocean had split open above her until she could hear clear to the open sky.)